 Advice to the Profession companion documents are intended to provide physicians with additional information and general advice in order to support their understanding and implementation of the expectations set out in policies.
 They may also identify some additional best practices regarding specific practice issues.

-Hepatitis B virus, hepatitis C virus and human immunodeficiency virus can be transmitted between a physician and a patient during the course of treatment.
+Hepatitis B virus, hepatitis C virus and human immunodeficiency virus cause significant disease and can be transmitted between a physician and a patient during the course of treatment.
 The risk of transmitting infectious diseases is a concern shared by both physicians and patients.

 The risk of transmitting blood borne viruses (BBV) to a patient is greater when a physician’s blood borne infection is unrecognized and untreated.
-This is why it is important for a physician to know his or her status in regard to whether they are infected with a blood borne virus.
-This information is essential not only to safeguard physicians’ health and that of their patients, but also to ensure that patient and public trust in the profession is maintained.
+Therefore, it is important for a physician to know his or her status in regard to whether they are carriers of a blood borne virus.
+This information is essential not only to safeguard physicians’ health and that of their patients, but also to ensure public trust in the profession.

 This advice document is intended to help physicians interpret their obligations as set out in the Blood Borne Viruses policy and provide guidance around how these obligations may be effectively discharged.

 Does the Blood Borne Viruses policy apply to all physicians?

 No. The policy only applies to physicians including postgraduate residents and fellows who perform exposure prone procedures (EPPs) or who assist in performing these procedures, since there is a higher risk of transmission of BBVs during an EPP.
 This policy applies not only to physicians who perform or assist in performing procedures that may become exposure-prone (for example, a laparoscopic procedure that may convert to an open procedure) but also includes physicians who have the potential to perform or assist in performing exposure prone procedures in the course of providing day-to-day care even though they may not be currently performing them, for example, emergency physicians.

 Why does the policy apply to physicians who assist in performing exposure prone procedures?